BioBoost/interactive-sound-board-ESP/README.md

 Arduino code of all the ESP.
 We are using the model: ESP32-C3-DevKitM-1

+## importent note
+This was all programmed on the Arduino IDE version 1.

 ## Execute
 Require to install needed libraries:
 Installing ESP32 Add-on in Arduino IDE